-Following MDM, treatment options including intent, referral options and recommendations are discussed with the person and their whānau to enable informed decision making in accordance with their rights and ability to exercise independence, choice, and control.
+Treatment, referral options and recommendations are discussed with the person and their whānau to enable informed decision making in accordance with their rights and ability to exercise independence, choice, and control.
 The advantages and disadvantages of recommended treatments and associated potential side effects are discussed in plain language with interpreter support as required.
 Other support may be required for this discussion such as kaumātua/kuia, chaplain and nursing staff as required.

 Further discussion between health services (primary care and specialists) and the person and their whānau will ensure comorbidities are well managed.
-This optimises the person's health to be able to cope with the proposed cancer treatment and its effects.
+This optimises the person's health to cope with the proposed cancer treatment and its effects.

-4.5.2 Fertility preservation
+4.6.2 Fertility preservation